wanglihe/strongswan_config/README.md

 and notice that this script will disable kernel module iptable_nat, because nftables can't work with iptable_nat.
 Just type "./xxx", you can run the script xxx.

-I have submit bug about nftables for it's terrible startup scripts (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=804648), I will move nftables installation into script "install" somedays later.
+I have submit a bug about nftables for it's terrible startup scripts (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=804648), I will move nftables installation into script "install" somedays later, after bug fixed.

 # install